Mauro-devhub/mautasksapp/README.md

 run app

-4- npm run start
-5- browser - http://localhost:4200/home
+4- run command on directory mautasksapp: npm run start 5- browser - http://localhost:4200/home

 run on ios

 you need install xcode

-run: ionic cap build ios
+run command on directory mautasksapp: ionic cap build ios

 ionic build for ios and will open xcode automatically you need to select a device and click on start to show the app runnin on ios device

+run on android

+you need install android studio

+run command on directory mautasksapp: ionic cap build android

+ionic build for android and will open android studio automatically you need wait for all process finish, once done select a device and click on start